How do I get into a career in public service?

 Careers in local government

 The main graduate scheme for local government is the national graduate development programme.
 Alternatively, you could apply for a graduate scheme at a local authority, such as the Kent graduate programme, or for a specific vacancy.
 Jobs with local authorities are advertised on the local government jobsite and are available in areas such as administrative and clerical work, IT and housing.
 They include roles open to school leavers.
 Temp work for a local authority could help you get your foot in the door.

 If you are interested in working in public finance and gaining professional training but don’t necessarily want to go to university, you could apply to Kent County Council’s accountancy trainee scheme.
 This is covered in more detail in our advice on school leaver programmes in public service.

 Careers with MI5, MI6 and GCHQ

-MI5, MI6 and GCHQ run graduate training schemes in a range of areas, including intelligence, data analysis and technology.
-They also offer structured internship programmes for undergraduates.
+MI5, MI6 and GCHQ offer opportunities to graduates in a range of areas such as intelligence, data analysis and technology, along with some structured internship programmes for undergraduates.
 You’ll need a degree in a science, technology or maths-related subject for some roles, but others are open to applicants from any degree background.

 You can find out more about what these organisations do and the types of roles available from our advice on jobs and employers in public service.
 Our tips on the university route into a career in public service include advice on the different graduate schemes on offer.